 Each level consists of horizontal platforms and hordes of these alien zombies.
 There are 70 levels to master, with varying completion methods such as defeating all the enemies and survival by avoiding falling and rising meteors.
 There is also a bunch of survival style levels to compete in for the highest score.
 The game has both local and online multiplayer, which is surprising to see, as a lot of downloadable games tend to have one or the other.
 Thankfully PomPom Games includes both methods, and online multiplayer even has voice chat as well.

 Some of the more unique mission objectives involve diffusing bombs, and helping space babies (yes, space babies) get safely to a ship on the other side of the platform.
 Each level has medals that can be earned with over 280 unique medals to unlock.
 Earning these medals will unlock more and more levels as you progress.

 The multiplayer consists of level based co-op where working together is paramount, as a wrong move spells disaster.
 Players share lives from the same life pool that makes watching each other’s backs even more important.

 Players can customize the spaceman by changing colors of his equipment such as the helmet and backpack.
 There are also unlockable spacesuits that we wont spoil here.
 Power ups can be collected through out the levels, these only last for a couple seconds, but are very helpful to get out of a jam, firing missiles, lasers or my personal favorite the 3 way shooter.

 If you are looking for some retro goodness this summer look no further than Alien Zombie Megadeath.
 With 70 levels of play and local and online multiplayer with voice chat, anyone would be crazy to pass this game up.Note: Alien Zombie Megadeath was reviewed on PlayStation 3.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.